NebiyouSAbebe/Project-4--Explore-and-Summarize-Data/README.md

 Use R and apply exploratory data analysis techniques to explore a selected data set for distributions, outliers, and anomalies.

-R
+# R
-ggplot for histogram, scatterplot, and
+# ggplot for histogram, scatterplot, and line
-Exploratory Data Analysis
+# Exploratory Data Analysis
-visualization
+# visualization